 18. Too much makeup:

-In the work place, women are allowed to wear makeup but wearing too much makeup is bound to immediately catch the attention of the employer who might get the impression that you are someone who is rather cheap.
+In the workplace, women are allowed to wear makeup but wearing too much makeup is bound to immediately catch the attention of the employer who might get the impression that you are rather cheap.

 So when it comes to both makeup and jewelry always remember that less is more.

-These are the key things which employers do keep an eye out for.
+These are the key things that employers do keep an eye out for.
 So ensure that you do not make any of these mistakes.

-Getting a job is a tough task nowadays and it is only the best of the best which make the cut.
+Getting a job is a tough task nowadays and it is only the best of the best which cuts.
 If you are unsure about the way you ought to behave then you should seek advice from someone who is a successful professional in the field.

-Once you know what it is that they like and dislike then you can really train yourself accordingly.
-If you practice behaving in a proper manner then over time it will come unconsciously to you.
+Once you know what it is that they like and dislike then you can train yourself accordingly.
+If you practice behaving properly then over time it will come unconsciously to you.